G

 Loving: The German Spitz loves to dote on its family members, though it may be a bit of a challenge with younger and inexperienced children.Very vocal.
 As strong as this dog may be as a watchdog, individuals in small communities may not appreciate the constant barking of this breed.

 Soft: There are very few dogs that feel this good to cuddle up with, giving a thick pillow of undercoat to pet.Bossy.
-Though it is easy to train this dog, the German Spitz can have a mind of his own.
+Though it is easy to train this dog, the German Spitz can have a mind of its own.

 Size and Weight